cncf/project-template/DESIGN-PROPOSALS.md

 ## Proposal

 This is where we get down to the specifics of what the proposal actually is.
 It should have enough detail that reviewers can understand exactly what you're proposing, but should not include things like API designs or implementation.
-Describe the desired outcome and how to measure success.
+This section should expand on the desired outcome and include details on how to measure success.

 ## Design Details